Other Inhabited Worlds: What the Urantia Book Says About Life Across the Cosmos

 "The superuniverse of Orvonton is illuminated and warmed by more than ten trillion blazing suns.
 These suns are the stars of your observable astronomic system.
 More than two trillion are too distant and too small ever to be seen from Urantia.
 But in the master universe there are as many suns as there are glasses of water in the oceans of your world."
 (UB 15:6.10)

-That is a deliberately enormous figure, and it is meant to be read against modern astronomy, not in spite of it.
-Modern estimates suggest the observable universe contains something like 200 sextillion stars (2 ร— 10^23).
-The book's "glasses of water in the oceans" comparison lands right in that ballpark.
-We are not being asked to imagine a smaller cosmos than the one the telescopes show.
-We are being asked to imagine a more populous one.
+The comparison is the point.
+Modern estimates put the observable universe at something like 200 sextillion stars, on the order of two times ten to the twenty-third power, and the "glasses of water in the oceans" image lands squarely in that range.
+We are not being asked to imagine a smaller cosmos than the telescopes show.
+We are being asked to imagine a more populous one, in which the staggering stellar count translates into a comparably staggering population of inhabited worlds.

 The Seven Physical Types

 The atmospheric breakdown is the most vivid.
-There are subbreathers (thin air, like Mars), mid-breathers (us), and superbreathers (thick air, like Venus).
-And there is a fourth, radically different group that does not breathe at all:
+The book distinguishes subbreathers adapted to thin air, mid-breathers like ourselves, and superbreathers built for dense atmospheres, and then adds a fourth group that does not breathe at all:

 "If mortals should inhabit a planet devoid of air, like your moon, they would belong to the separate order of nonbreathers.
 This type represents a radical or extreme adjustment to the planetary environment and is separately considered.
 Nonbreathers account for the remaining one and one-half per cent of Satania worlds."
 (UB 49:2.14)

-Astronomers found their first plausible airless rocky exoplanet in 2024.
-The book has been cataloging them as a class for nearly a hundred years.
+Astronomers found their first plausible airless rocky exoplanet only in 2024, when Webb observations of the world LHS 3844b and others began to constrain bare-rock surfaces with little or no atmosphere.
+The book has been cataloging such worlds as a distinct class of habitat for nearly a hundred years.

-Direct photosynthetic mortals.
-Beings whose metabolism runs on starlight.
-The astrobiologist's question of whether life always requires liquid water, oxygen, and carbohydrates is given a flat answer: no, not always.
+Mortals whose metabolism runs directly on starlight.
+The astrobiologist's standing question, whether intelligent life invariably requires liquid water, free oxygen, and carbohydrate chemistry, is here given a flat answer: no, not always.
+The book treats our familiar oxygen-and-water biochemistry as one solution among several rather than the universal precondition for life.

-A non-breather on an airless world a thousand light-years from here would be unrecognizable in body and possibly horrifying to look at.
-Inside, you would find the same kind of self that knows it is a self.
-The book is uninterested in the chest-thumping science fiction trope of radically alien minds.
-Mind is mind.
-Bodies vary.
+Mind, in the book's account, is the bestowal of the Infinite Spirit and functions essentially the same across radically different bodies.
+A non-breather on an airless world a thousand light-years away might be unrecognizable in form and possibly difficult to look at, yet inside that frame you would find the same kind of self-aware will that you know in yourself.
+The book is uninterested in the science fiction trope of the truly alien mind.
+Bodies vary with the physics of their worlds; mind does not.

 How Life Gets Started

-The book's account of biogenesis differs sharply from the standard naturalistic picture, but it does not contradict the geology or the chemistry.
-It simply adds an actor.
-Life on a planet does not begin by chemical accident.
-It begins when a Life Carrier mission is dispatched to that planet to seed it:
+The book's account of biogenesis diverges sharply from the standard naturalistic picture, but it does not contradict the geology or the chemistry.
+It adds an actor rather than removing a mechanism.
+Life on a planet does not begin by chemical accident in a warm pond; it begins when a Life Carrier mission arrives to seed it.
+The Life Carriers, the book says, "are always the living catalyzers who initiate the primordial reactions of material life," the instigators of the energy circuits of living matter, even as the precise chemical formulas differ from system to system (UB 49:1.2).

-The development that follows is then strictly evolutionary.
-Random mutation, selection, descent with modification, and a long climb from single cells to complex organisms.
-The book is emphatic that the process is not magical, and emphatic that it is not a random walk:
+What follows that initial seeding is then strictly evolutionary: mutation, selection, descent with modification, and a long climb from single cells to complex organisms.
+The book is emphatic that the process is neither magical nor random, and it draws that distinction in a single sentence that doubles as its theology of nature:

 "The universes of time and space are gradual in development; the progression of life, terrestrial or celestial, is neither arbitrary nor magical.
 Cosmic evolution may not always be understandable (predictable), but it is strictly nonaccidental."
 (UB 49:1.1)

-For an astrobiologist, this framing is useful even as a thought experiment.
-Whether or not one accepts the premise of a Life Carrier order, the structural prediction is testable: every world that hosts mortal life will show the unmistakable fingerprints of evolutionary process.
-There will be no shortcut from rock to civilization.
-The fossils, when we eventually find them on other worlds, will tell a long story, and the patterns will rhyme with our own.
+For an astrobiologist this framing is useful even purely as a thought experiment.
+Whether or not one accepts the premise of a Life Carrier order, the structural prediction is testable: every world that hosts mortal life should show the unmistakable fingerprints of evolutionary process, with no shortcut from rock to civilization.
+The fossils, when we eventually find them elsewhere, will tell a long story, and the patterns will rhyme with our own even where the chemistry does not.

 The Worlds of the Non-Breathers

-Then a sentence that is almost throwaway, and almost not:
+Then comes a sentence that is almost throwaway, and almost not:

 "You would be more than interested in the planetary conduct of this type of mortal because such a race of beings inhabits a sphere in close proximity to Urantia."
 (UB 49:3.6)

 A non-breather race lives near us.
-The book does not say where, exactly.
-It does not say the moon.
-It does not say Mars.
-It says "in close proximity to Urantia," and leaves the reader to wonder.
-This single sentence is one of the more talked about passages in the entire book, and it is also one of the most chastening: if true, it means there is intelligent civilized life in our solar neighborhood that our radio telescopes have not detected and our probes have not photographed, because the form of that life and the structures it builds are not what we have been looking for.
+The book does not say where.
+It does not name the moon, it does not name Mars, it says only "in close proximity to Urantia" and leaves the reader to wonder.
+This is one of the most discussed passages in the entire book, and one of the most chastening.
+If it is true, there is intelligent, civilized life within our own solar neighborhood that our radio telescopes have not detected and our probes have not photographed, for the simple reason that the form of that life and the structures it builds are not what our instruments were designed to find.
+We have been scanning for a mirror of ourselves and missing a neighbor who keeps a different kind of house.

 Why We Probably Will Not Meet Them in the Flesh

 This is the part of the book that most directly addresses the Fermi paradox.
-The answer is not that they are not there.
+The answer is not that no one is there.
 The answer is that the universe is administered, and the administration does not encourage mortal traffic between inhabited spheres.

-Earth is a special case in the local administrative pattern.
-The book devotes much of Paper 49, section 5, to laying out the normal life of a planet under what it calls the divine sons.
+To see why, it helps to know the normal life pattern of a planet, which the book lays out at length in Paper 49, section 5.
+Under what it calls the divine sons, a world follows a schedule.
 A Planetary Prince arrives early to organize the human race.
-A Material Son and Daughter arrive later as biologic uplifters.
-A magisterial Son visits at intellectual maturity.
-A bestowal Son visits at spiritual maturity.
-The Trinity Teacher Sons come at the end, ushering the planet into a settled era called light and life.
+A Material Son and Daughter follow as biologic uplifters.
+A Magisterial Son visits at intellectual maturity and a bestowal Son at spiritual maturity, and finally the Trinity Teacher Sons usher the planet into a settled era called light and life.
+Earth, the book is direct in saying, has been disrupted at nearly every one of these stages.

 "Your world of confusion is no criterion of the early days of the reign of the Planetary Princes, for it was near the beginning of such an administration on Urantia that your Planetary Prince, Caligastia, cast his lot with the rebellion of the System Sovereign, Lucifer.
 Your planet has pursued a stormy course ever since."
 (UB 49:5.23)

-So the book gives a coherent account of why our biology is unusual, why our history is unusual, and why we have not been visited or contacted in any clear way.
-None of this would be visible to a SETI antenna or a Webb spectrum.
-It is not a claim that science could refute by failing to detect a signal.
-But it does not contradict any signal we might one day detect, either.
-If we eventually find biosignatures on K2-18b, the book is unsurprised.
-If we find a clear technosignature from somewhere in the Milky Way, the book is unsurprised.
-If we find nothing at all for the next thousand years, the book is unsurprised.
-The cosmos is teeming, but it is teeming at a level the telescopes are not built to see.
+None of this would register on a SETI antenna or in a Webb spectrum, and that cuts both ways.
+The book's claim is not the kind science could refute merely by failing to detect a signal, but neither does it contradict any signal we might one day catch.
+If we eventually read biosignatures off K2-18b, the book is unsurprised.
+If a clean technosignature arrives from somewhere in the Milky Way, the book is unsurprised.
+If we hear nothing at all for the next thousand years, the book is unsurprised.
+The cosmos is teeming, on this account, but it is teeming at a level the telescopes were never built to see.

 The Drake Equation as Asymptote

-Frank Drake's seven terms multiply through to a number, N, the count of communicating civilizations in our galaxy right now.
-Plug in optimistic values and you get tens of thousands.
-Plug in pessimistic values and you get less than one.
-The equation is not really a calculator, it is an organizing principle for our ignorance.
+Frank Drake's seven terms multiply through to a single number, N, the count of communicating civilizations in our galaxy at this moment.
+Feed the equation optimistic values and you get tens of thousands; feed it pessimistic ones and you get less than one.
+It was never really a calculator.
+It is an organizing scheme for our ignorance, a way of naming the things we do not know in the right order.

 A Settled Answer

 The Urantia Book does not argue for or against SETI.
 It does not predict that we will find a signal, and it does not predict that we will not.
 What it does is hand the reader a map of a populated cosmos and walk them through the organization in patient detail.
 Seven trillion worlds.
-Six broad evolutionary races on most of them.
-Six other physical types beyond the one we belong to.
-A non-breather civilization in our planetary neighborhood.
-A Life Carrier order responsible for seeding biology on each new sphere.
-An ascending mortal career that reaches outward to Paradise rather than across to neighboring suns.
+Seven physical types of mortal, six of them unlike our own, spread across worlds tuned to every range of gravity, atmosphere, temperature, and energy.
+A non-breather civilization somewhere in our planetary neighborhood.
+A Life Carrier order responsible for seeding biology on each new sphere, after which evolution does the rest.
+An ascending mortal career that reaches outward toward Paradise rather than across to neighboring suns.

-The most arresting line in Paper 15 may be the most pastoral one:
+The most arresting line in Paper 15 may also be its most pastoral:

 "Your planet is a member of an enormous cosmos; you belong to a well-nigh infinite family of worlds, but your sphere is just as precisely administered and just as lovingly fostered as if it were the only inhabited world in all existence."
 (UB 15:14.9)

-That is the book's tone on this entire subject.
+That is the book's tone on the whole subject.
 The numbers are vast, and the care is local.
-Whether or not Webb finds dimethyl sulfide on K2-18b, whether or not a SETI signal arrives next year or never, the book's claim is that we live in a populated cosmos in which our particular planet matters, and the proper response to the night sky is neither lonely terror nor cool detachment but something closer to recognition.
+Whether or not Webb finds dimethyl sulfide on K2-18b, whether or not a SETI signal arrives next year or never, the claim is that we live in a populated cosmos in which our particular planet still matters, and that the right response to the night sky is neither lonely terror nor cool detachment but something closer to recognition.
 We are members of a family we have not yet been formally introduced to.

 We will be.